 Open annually from June to October, the Serpentine Pavilion commission has become an international site for architectural experimentation, and presented projects by some of the world’s greatest architects.

-Serpentine Pavilion 2022: Black Chapel is designed by Chicago-based artist Theaster Gates.
-Black Chapel is realised with the architectural support of Adjaye Associates and will open to the public on Friday 10 June, with Goldman Sachs supporting the annual project for the eighth consecutive year.
+Serpentine Pavilion 2023: À table is designed by Lebanese-born, Paris-based architect Lina Ghotmeh and will open to the public in June 2023, with Goldman Sachs supporting the annual project for the ninth consecutive year.

 - About the Pavilion Commission